dmcleish91/dmcleish91.github.io/README.md

 This project was created using **Spring Boot**.

 This application parses a CSV file to a database and uses the Thymeleaf dependancy to format then display the data to a website.
-Guide created by [Java Brains](https://www.youtube.com/watch?v=8hjNG9GZGnQ) [View My Code](https://github.com/dmcleish91/dmcleish91.github.io/tree/master/COVID-19-Tracker/src/main/java/com/dmcleish91/COVID19Tracker)
+[View My Code](https://github.com/dmcleish91/dmcleish91.github.io/tree/master/COVID-19-Tracker/src/main/java/com/dmcleish91/COVID19Tracker)